Ghosts of Chicago Tours

 The stories told from tour to tour vary, but generally include bits about HH Holmes, the old city gallows, Resurrection Mary, “The Alley of Death and Mutilation,” and a whole lot more, with visual aids.
 All for about half the price of most tours in town!

-Tours begin at the Eastland Disaster Memorial plaque at Wacker and LaSalle, then proceed through the Loop and River North, covering roughly 1.5 miles and ending at a haunted pub on Clark Street about two blocks north of the starting location.
+Tours begin at the LaSalle-Wacker Building (121 W Wacker), then proceed through the Loop and River North, covering roughly 1.5 miles and ending near a haunted pub on Clark Street about two blocks north of the starting location.
 Appropriate for all ages (though some stories may be a bit too gruesome for small children).
 Tours typically last 75-90 minutes, and run rain or shine.

 Check the homepage for dates/times!
 If you have at least three people, a tour can often be added at a custom date, pending schedule availability.
 Email firstname.lastname@example.org with dates and requests!

 See also: Ghosts of Lincoln Park Walking Tour